-- Is, or has been, employed in an executive capacity by the entity or any of its child entities and there has not been a period of at least three years between ceasing such employment and serving on the board; - Is, or has within the last three years been, a partner, director or senior employee of a provider of material professional services to the entity or any of its child entities; - Is, or has been within the last three years, in a material business relationship (e.g. as a supplier or customer) with the entity or any of its child entities, or an officer of, or otherwise associated with, someone with such a relationship; - Is a substantial security holder of the entity or an officer of, or otherwise associated with, a substantial security holder of the entity; - Has a material contractual relationship with the entity or its child entities other than as a director; - Has close family ties with any person who falls within any of the categories described above; or
+- Is, or has been, employed in an executive capacity by the entity or any of its child entities and there has not been a period of at least three years between ceasing such employment and serving on the board; - Is, or has within the last three years been, a partner, director or senior employee of a provider of material professional services to the entity or any of its child entities; - Is, or has been within the last three years, in a material business relationship (e.g. as a supplier or customer) with the entity or any of its child entities, or an officer of, or otherwise associated with, someone with such a relationship; - Is a substantial security holder of the entity or an officer of, or otherwise associated with, a substantial security holder of the entity; - Has a material contractual relationship with the entity or its child entities other than as a director; - · Has close family ties with any person who falls within any of the categories described above; or

-Has been a director of the entity for such a period that his or her independence may have been compromised.
+• Has been a director of the entity for such a period that his or her independence may have been compromised.

-Mr Tony Sage is Executive Director of the Company at 30 June 2021 and does not meet the Company's criteria for independence.
-Mr Terry Donnelly is Non-Executive Chairman of the Company at 30 June 2021 and meets the definition of independence.
-Mr Tim Turner is Non-Executive Director of the Company at 30 June 2021 and meets the definition of independence.
+Mr Tony Sage is Executive Chairman of the Company at 30 June 2023 and does not meet the Company's criteria for independence.
+Mr Paul Berend is CEO and Executive Director of the Company at 30 June 2023 and does not meet the Company's criteria for independence.
+Mr Will Scott is a Non-Executive Director of the Company at 30 June 2023 and does not meet the Company's criteria for independence.
+Mr Tim Turner is Non-Executive Director of the Company at 30 June 2023 and meets the definition of independence.